ChalmersGU-data-structure-courses/dsabook/src/markdown/08-trees/03-traversing.md

 Inorder               **B, D, A, G, E, C, H, F, I**     after visiting the left subtree (B, D)

 : Visiting order for the example tree in @fig:example_bintree {#tbl:visiting-orders}
+-->

+### Iterative traversal and Depth-first traversal {#tree-dfs}

+Some programming languages have poor support for recursion.
+It is possible to traverse a tree iteratively (using a loop) with a stack data structure.
+We call the stack our *agenda*, consider it a to-do list containing nodes that we need to process.
+Here is a piece of code that is structurally very similar to our recursive iterations, but instead of making recursive calls we add child nodes to the agenda and loop:

+    function DFS(root : Node):    // DFS is for Depth First Search agenda = new stack of nodes
+        agenda.push(root)         // Initially, we need to process the root while agenda is not empty:
+            n : Node = agenda.pop()
+            process(n)
+            agenda.add(n.right)   // replaces the recursive call for n.right
+            agenda.add(n.left)    // replaces the recursive call for n.left

+Try this code on a few example trees, writing up the content of the agenda after each iteration of the loop, and keep track of the order in which `process` is called for different nodes.
+You will find that it mimics a pre-order recursive procedure.
+Note that moving `process(n)` below the add operations has no impact on the order in which nodes are processed.
+Implementing inorder or postorder traversals using stack is possible, but much more complicated.

+By modifying the data structure from a stack to a FIFO queue (and switching the order in which children are added), we get a new traversal order.
+Try to figure out the pattern for this one:

+    function BFS(root : Node):
+        agenda = new stack of nodes
+        agenda.enque(root)
+        while agenda is not empty:
+            n : Node = agenda.dequeu()
+            process(n)
+            agenda.add(n.left)
+            agenda.add(n.right)

+It will visit the nodes level by level, left to right.
+That is it will first visit the root, then all the children of the root, then all the children of those nodes et cetera.
+This traversal order is called a Breadth-First Search (BFS) as opposed to the stack-based Depth-First Search (DFS).
+The naming is due to the tendency of DFS to visit nodes that are deep in the tree early, whereas BFS always visits all shallow nodes first.

+BFS is useful for a wide range of applications.
+It is also a good example of the power of data structures: By changing the data structure of our agenda we can use the same or similar code to acchieve different useful behaviors.

 ::: online